-An Aston Business School (ABS) student will be attempting to swim solo across the English Channel to raise funds for Leukemia and Lymphoma Research UK.
+An Aston Business School (ABS) student has completed his solo swim across the English Channel raising funds for Leukaemia and Lymphoma Research UK.

-The challenge involves swimming across the Strait of Dover (between Dover and Calais) in water temperatures of 15 to 18 degrees Celsius.
-To qualify, Ben had to complete a 6 hour non-stop swim, in 16 degrees Celsius temperature.
-Ben will only be allowed to wear one hat, a costume (no wet-suits), goggles and earplugs and is not allowed help or any contact with anyone.
+The challenge involved swimming across the Strait of Dover (between Dover and Calais) in water temperatures of 15 -18 degrees Celsius.
+In order to qualify, Ben had to complete a 6 hour non-stop swim, in 16 degrees Celsius temperature.
+Ben was only allowed to wear one hat, a costume (no wet-suits), goggles and earplugs and was not allowed help or any contact with anyone.

-Ben hopes to raise £10,000 for charity by August, and welcomes any donations.
+Ben hopes to raise £10,000 for charity, and welcomes any donations.

-For further media information please contact Eva Tabora, Aston University Communications on 0121 204 4294 or firstname.lastname@example.org.
+For further media information please contact Alex Earnshaw, Aston University Communications on 0121 204 4549 or A.EARNSHAW@aston.ac.uk

 For further information about Ben’s Challenge visit teambrophy .